gershnik/intrusive_shared_ptr/README.md

 - overload `operator&` which is a horrendously bad idea (it breaks lots of generic code which assumes that `&foo` gives an address of foo, not something else)
 The right solution is to have a proxy class convertible to `T **`.

-The standard library proposal addresses this problem via generic `out_ptr` that can work with any smart pointer.
-If done right, this might be the best solution but the relevant code is not yet widely available anywhere.
+Since C++23 the standard library has `std::out_ptr` and `std::inout_ptr` to deal with this issue.
+This library fully supports those when compiled with these classes available.

-This library currently uses an inner proxy class and a `get_output_param()` method.
+If these classes are not available, this library also provides an inner proxy class (that behaves similarly to `std::out_ptr_t`) and a `get_output_param()` method.

 ### Support for `operator->*`